-Research and Technology is fundamental to the business development and future growth of the Electronic and Electrical Systems Community and the vertical markets it supports.
+Research and Technology is fundamental to the business development and future growth of the Electronic Systems Community and the vertical markets it supports.

 The ESCO TG is currently undertaking an industry survey to understand the drivers and